twilight2017/gradaution_project/README.md

 # gradaution_project
-Use C++ to design an instrument identification system
+Use Python to design an instrument identification system